JonasFocke01/dotfiles/README.md

 - firefox
 - xdg-utils -> `xdg-settings set default-web-browser firefox.desktop`
 - qemu-user-static
 - [p] kde5 *We probaby only need a polkit frontend, but i could not for the live of me figure this one out.
-Just install kde5 for now and live with the additiaonal 1GB*
+Just install kde5 for now and live with the additiaonal 1GB.
+This is also needed for dolphin to work properly*

 ### Softwaredevelopment